raulnq/articles/clzuiotks00000albbebo6zvk.md

 ---
-title: "Estimating the Observability Costs in AWS"
+title: "Estimating Observability Costs in AWS"
 datePublished: Thu Aug 15 2024 00:03:24 GMT+0000 (Coordinated Universal Time)
 cuid: clzuiotks00000albbebo6zvk
-slug: estimating-the-observability-costs-in-aws
+slug: estimating-observability-costs-in-aws
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1723680004064/730cfca0-ef33-4cae-b492-8605bec7917e.png
 tags: aws, costs, observability, aws-cloudwatch, aws-x-ray

 ---

-Observability is a practice that helps us understand a system from the outside by using logs, traces, and metrics.
+Observability is a crucial practice that allows us to understand a system's behavior from the outside by leveraging logs, traces, and metrics.
 Over the years, it has become easier to implement due to the maturity of cloud providers and industry standards.
 However, this ease of integration can make us overlook the associated costs, which often go unnoticed until the monthly bill arrives.

 In this post, we will walk through the process of estimating basic observability costs using AWS CloudWatch and AWS X-Ray for an API that will handle 1,500,000 requests per day and has the following non-functional requirements: